Canorus/alfred-toot/README.md

 - Reply to toot with status id, add `!to:` and status id at the back
 - i.e. `status content !to: 1002345678910111213`

+### Line break (1.0-5)

+- Switched to multiple line input window
+- may change workflow when working with keyboard shortcut; just pressing return key would not send toot - tab - tab - space will do though
+- if not in fond with this behaviour, you can use [version 1.0-4](https://github.com/Canorus/alfred-toot/raw/master/old/Alfred-toot_1.0-4.alfredworkflow) from `old` directory.
+Line break will not work.
+Will be working on it tho, no ETA.

 ------

 ### Todo